About the FdA Counselling Studies programme

-The ‘standard’ requirement is 96 UCAS points from A levels; a level 3 Certificate in Counselling or an alternative level 3 qualification, or 60 Access credits.
-English and Maths at GCSE Grade 4/C or above or equivalent is required.
+The ‘standard’ requirement is 96 UCAS points from A levels; A Level 3 Certificate in Counselling or an alternative level 3 qualification, or 60 Access credits.
+English and Maths at GCSE Grade 4/C or equivalent is required.
 For this counselling programme, students must be a minimum of 18 years old at the point of entry.

 What you will learn